 Unlike many cranberry cider recipes, this version needs no additional sweetener.
 And that's because the rich array of spices infuse it with deep flavor while soft apple cider provides just the right touch of sweetness.
 So you have a marvelously sweet-tart drink to sere warm to your guests.

 What is cranberry cider?

 Cranberry cider is a sweet-tart blend of both apple cider and cranberry juice.
 Fragrant spices give cranberry cider flavor.
-You'll find a similar technique used for other winter drinks such as wassail, mulled wine and cranberry mors.
+You'll find a similar technique used for other winter drinks such as wassail, mulled wine, and mulled cider.
 You serve it hot, ladled into mugs.